zachsa/gsn-workshop/README.md

 | NULL                                                  |
 +-------------------------------------------------------+
 ```

+## Authentication
+This tutorial uses the SAEON Mnemosyne server, which doesn't require authentication.
+There are many different authentication schemes, all of which boil down to including usernames/passwords/tokens/etc either in URL params of requests, HTTP headers, or within URLs (basic auth) in a series of HTTP requests to the resource server.

 ## The `cURL` HTTP client
 The letters above translate to a `cURL` command that looks like this (piped to `jq` to prettify the output):